-The primary purpose of this project was to develop a consistent and accurate surface elevation dataset derived from high-accuracy light detection and ranging (lidar) technology for the Quality Level 1 CA SaltonSea Earth MRI 2021 D21 WUID 300191 project area.
+The primary purpose of this project was to develop a consistent and accurate surface elevation dataset derived from high-accuracy light detection and ranging (lidar) technology for the Quality Level 1 CA SaltonSea Earth MRI 2021 D21 WUID 300258 project area.

-Lidar data and derivative products produced in compliance with this task order are based on the "National Geospatial Program Lidar Base Specification 2021, Revision A".
+Lidar data and derivative products produced in compliance with this task order are based on the "National Geospatial Program Lidar Base Specification v2.1.
 Lidar data were processed and classified according to project specifications.
 Detailed breaklines and bare-earth Digital Elevation Models were produced for the project area.
 Project components were formatted based on a tile grid with each tile covering an area 1,000 m by 1,000 m.
 A total of 15,484 tiles were produced for the project, providing approximately 5,818 sq. miles of coverage.
-A total of 3,823 tiles were produced for this work unit, providing approximately 1,431 sq. miles of coverage.
+A total of 8 tiles were produced for this work unit, providing approximately 6.24 sq. miles of coverage.
+10 voids were identified that impacted 8 tiles that were within WUID300191.
+The 8 tiles were withheld from delivery, pending re-flights of the affected area.
+Dewberry re-flew the affected area in August 2023 to provide full data coverage for the project AOI, and these tiles are included in WUID 300258.